 2024 deficiency rates by firm type

 What makes the 2024 data useful beyond headline percentages is the consistency of deficiency areas across firm types.
-Revenue, ICFR, reliance on data, and supervision appear in virtually every firm’s inspection report.
+Revenue, ICFR, reliance on data, and supervision appear in virtually every firm’s inspection report, from PwC to Baker Tilly to Moss Adams.
 The deficiency areas don’t change because the underlying audit challenges don’t change.
 The fix is procedural, not conceptual.

 Revenue: the deficiency that never goes away

-Revenue and related accounts was the most frequently identified Part I.A deficiency area across the Big Four, the GNFs, and most non-affiliated firms in 2024.
+Revenue and related accounts was the most frequently identified Part I.A deficiency area across the Big Four and the non-affiliated firms alike in 2024.
 It has held this position in every PCAOB Spotlight since at least 2020.
-The specific deficiency descriptions cluster around two themes: testing controls over revenue recognition (particularly IT-dependent controls), and substantive testing of revenue in arrangements with multiple performance obligations.
+The specific deficiency descriptions across firm reports cluster around two themes.
+Testing controls over revenue recognition (particularly IT-dependent controls), and substantive testing of revenue in arrangements with multiple performance obligations.

 For PwC’s 2024 inspection, revenue deficiencies related primarily to substantive testing of revenue, including arrangements with multiple performance obligations (PCAOB Release No. 104-2025-040).
 For EY, deficiencies covered both substantive testing and testing controls over revenue, including controls over information technology systems (PCAOB Release No. 104-2025-037).
-The pattern across firms is the same: complex revenue arrangements expose gaps in both the design and operating effectiveness testing of controls, and in the sufficiency of substantive procedures.
+The pattern across firms is the same.
+Complex revenue arrangements expose gaps in the design and operating effectiveness testing of controls and in the sufficiency of substantive procedures.

-Revenue recognition under ASC 606 requires identifying distinct performance obligations, allocating the transaction price, and determining the timing of recognition.
+The root cause isn’t a mystery.
+Revenue recognition under ASC 606 requires identifying distinct performance obligations and allocating the transaction price, then determining the timing of recognition.
 When the issuer uses automated systems to perform these steps, the auditor needs to test both the logic within the system (the IT application controls) and the manual controls around inputs and exceptions.
 The PCAOB finds deficiencies when auditors test the manual controls but fail to test the automated ones, or test the automated controls but fail to verify the completeness and accuracy of the data flowing through them.

 For firms with multi-element arrangements, the common gap is around the standalone selling price (SSP) allocation.
 AS 2501 (Auditing Accounting Estimates) requires you to evaluate the reasonableness of the method and the significant assumptions management used.
 If management estimated SSP using expected-cost-plus-margin but the auditor only checked whether the total contract revenue matched the signed agreement, the allocation hasn’t been tested.
-The PCAOB sees this repeatedly.
+In our experience, teams stop at contract total because the SSP analysis is buried in a spreadsheet nobody wants to open.
+Nobody enjoys SSP work, but skipping it is how files get flagged.

 ICFR testing: where most deficiencies actually originate

 The PCAOB’s 2024 Spotlight reported that deficiencies in auditing ICFR remain pervasive across all firm types.
-The most common issues relate to AS 2201 and fall into four categories.
+The most common issues relate to AS 2201 (An Audit of Internal Control Over Financial Reporting That Is Integrated with An Audit of Financial Statements) and fall into the four categories below.

 Identifying controls to test